Home On The Range #002: Turning The Corner

 9V Battery Controlled Timers regulate these Valves, so I did not have to pull Power to this Corner

 Once the snow melted off, we got to work clearing the area of brush and preparing the area to run irrigation line.
 The whole Corona situation threw us for a loop multiple ways, so there was a lot of DIY where we would have used irrigation contractors in normal times.
 Luckily, I have a very good mentor with an excellent talent for drawing things out and planning ahead.
-Once all the was in place, we were set to irrigate not only our planter beds, but also the screening vegetation and windbreaks.
+Once all the pertinent equipment was in place, we were set to irrigate not only our planter beds, but also the screening vegetation and windbreaks.

 Home on the Range